 Sharks are classified as “elasmobranchs,” or animals with 5-7 gills, and a skeleton made of cartilage, rather than bone.

-What other common marine animals in Cozumel are of the same classification?
+What other common marine animals are of the same classification as sharks in Cozumel?

 Rays and skates!

-So technically, when you come across a majestic spotted eagle ray during their season in Cozumel – their main season is the winter months from approximately December through March – you’re seeing a close relative of a shark.
+So technically, when you come across a majestic spotted eagle ray during their season in Cozumel – their main season is the winter months from approximately December through March – you’re seeing a close relative of a Cozumel shark.

 Similarly, when you encounter a large southern stingray skimming over the sand, and scooping up clouds of it looking for a snack?
 Or even a small vibrantly patterned yellow stingray, hiding along the sandy bottom?